misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

 {{#include ../listings/ch16-building-advanced-starknet-smart-contracts/listing_02_ownable_component/src/contract.cairo:all}}
 ```

+> Note: As you can see, `InternalImpl` is not marked with `#[abi(embed_v0)]`.
+> Indeed, we don't want to expose the functions defined in this impl externally.
+> However, we might still want to access them internally.

 The component's logic is now seamlessly part of the contract!
 We can interact
-with the components functions externally by calling them using the
+with the component's functions externally by calling them using the
 `IOwnableDispatcher` instantiated with the contract's address.

 ```rust